Group Counseling & Support

 TransForm!
 An Inclusive Gender Exploration Group at OSU

 TransForm is a supportive space, not intended to fulfill classroom assignments.
-All gender identities—including trans, gender non-conforming, nonbinary, and anyone exploring their gender identity—are welcome to participate in a respectful and confidential environment.
+Discussions focus on exploring the experiences of all gender identities—including but not limited to trans, gender non-conforming, non-binary, and anyone exploring their gender identity.
+All are welcome to participate in this respectful and confidential environment.
+This group accepts new members each week.

 Therapy & Skill Building Groups